akka/akka/akka-docs/pending/serialization-scala.rst

 * SBinary (Scala only)
 * Protobuf (Scala and Java)

-Apart from the above, Akka also supports Scala object serialization through `SJSON <http://github.com/debasishg/sjson/tree/master>`_ that implements APIs similar to 'akka.serialization.Serializer.*'.
+Apart from the above, Akka also supports Scala object serialization through `SJSON <http://github.com/debasishg/sjson/tree/master>`_ that implements APIs similar to 'akka.serialization.Serializers.*'.
 See the section on SJSON below for details.

 Protobuf
 --------